Holiday roundup: A very merry month of events

 Around Southern Arizona

-Enjoy hundred of luminarias, refreshments and holiday music throughout Tubac village and visit with Mrs. Santa in the Tubac Center of the Arts.
-She will be there Dec.
-2 to pick up lists for Santa.
+Enjoy hundred of luminarias, refreshments and holiday music throughout Tubac village and visit with Santa in the Tubac Center of the Arts.
+Free horse-drawn carriage rides (provided by Good Shepherd Ranch) will transport visitors through the streets of Tubac.
 520-398-2704

 The Willcox Christmas Lighted Parade will kick off the season on Railroad Avenue.
 520-384-2272